Important Basic Information about the Internship

 The aim of the Catholic University internship is to provide psychology interns with a comprehensive, well-organized training experience, focusing on the continued development of the professional skills necessary for successful functioning as a professional psychologist.
 The program provides the clinical foundation that bridges graduate academic training and the practice of psychology.
 We provide the opportunity for interns to engage in a wide variety of university counseling center activities that can be applied to a host of career directions.
 In addition to training in individual and group therapy, integral parts of the training experience include individual and group supervision (4-6 hours per week), weekly training seminars, group supervision of graduate student externs, secondary supervision of practicum students, exposure to crisis coverage, outreach, and consultation across formal and informal settings.
 Our interns are regarded as an important part of the agency, are respected as full-time professional staff, and are expected to work closely as colleagues.

 In addition to the focus on training in psychotherapy and supervision, the Catholic University Counseling Center Internship program offers a variety of training experiences.
-Interns are able to assist the in-house psychiatric nurse practitioner during medical evaluations, act as a liaison to Residence Life staff, serve as a diversity liaison for university offices, and to collaborate with offices such as the Dean of Students.
+Interns are able to assist the in-house psychiatric nurse practitioner during medical evaluations, serve as a diversity liaison for university offices, and to collaborate with offices such as the Dean of Students.